 MCFT is a distinct profession with its own history, theories, models, professional organizations and journals.
 Students are introduced to and invited to join the American Association for Marriage and Family Therapy (AAMFT) and the International Family Therapy Association (IFTA).
 They are also expected to be familiar with the body of family therapy literature, including the field’s leading journals, including Journal of Marital and Family Therapy, Family Process, Journal of Systemic Therapies, Contemporary Family Therapy, Journal of Feminist Family Therapy, and American Journal of Family Therapy.

-The program is generally designed to take full-time students three years and part-time students four years to complete.
+The program is generally designed to take full-time students three years to complete.

 The MCFT program is based on an integrative approach to family therapy.
 The field of marriage and family therapy flourishes as a result of the synergism between theory, research, and practice.
 In the Lewis & Clark program, students receive a broad overview of family therapy approaches and related theory from general systems, social constructionist, and critical social theory perspectives.
 Special emphasis is placed on approaches that are strength based, brief, critical, and contemporary.
 Course material is continuously applied through practice, with the goal of integrating theory, research and practice into a total learning experience.